 All inspection scopes shall be listed under the IP that was used to conduct the review.
 The scope should focus on the activities conducted to follow-up on the issue, but it should not mention any opinions about the adequacy of licensee actions.
 For follow-up on previously identified issues, inspectors should typically use the IP and Functional Area under which the item was originally opened.
 For event follow-up, the inspectors should use the IP and Functional Area most closely related to the event, or use IP 88075, “Event Follow-Up.”

 PHYSEC Inspection Scopes.
+For a Category I fuel cycle inspection report, following the general scope paragraph, for inspection activities performed, identify the report section by the IP number and title.
+Then include a scope section about the specific inspection activity using a bullet to describe the Tier of the inspection requirement, followed by a listing of inspections requirements completed within each Tier.
+An example is shown below.

+81700.01 - Category I Fuel Cycle Facility Strategic Special Nuclear Material Security Controls

+This is the scope text for IP 81700.01.
+The inspectors evaluated the following elements from the IP:

+Tier I: All requirements

+Tier II: 02.03 a., c.

+Tier III: 02.04

+For a Category II or III fuel cycle inspection report, following the general scope paragraph, for inspection activities performed, identify the report section by the IP number and title.
+Within each IP section, use a listed bullet to describe the inspection requirements completed.
+An example is shown below.

+81421 - Fixed Site Physical Protection of Special Nuclear Material of Moderate Strategic Significance

+This is the scope text for IP 81421.
+The inspectors evaluated the following elements from the IP, as applicable:

+Use and Storage (IP Section 03.01)

+All requirements

 16.07 Inspection Results